shdlabs/SSTorytime/docs/Tutorial.md

 You can also refer to the previous line
 <pre>

-@mylabel foot (note) important concept!  # will refer to this label below
+@mylabel foot (note) important concept!  # will refer to this label below, defined with @

   hand  (eh) 手 (hp) shǒu

+  # references are referred to with $name.position

   $PREV.3 (e.g.) nǐ de zuǒ shǒu  (hp) 你的左手 (he) your left hand